Jesus was born a Jew.

-Joseph of Arimethea, who took custody of Yeshua's body, was Jewish (Luke 23:50-52) and he laid the body in his own new tomb (Matt.
+Joseph of Arimethea, who took custody of Yeshua's body, was Jewish (Luke 23:50-52), and he laid the body in his own new tomb (Matt.
 27:59-60).
 Therefore, Yeshua was buried in a Jewish cemetery.
-He was also buried according to Jewish custom of the time (John 19:40).
-Without doubt, Jesus died a Jew.
+He was also buried according to the Jewish custom of the time (John 19:40).
+Without a doubt, Jesus died a Jew.

 Yeshua was resurrected

-Yeshua the risen Jewish Messiah told his Jewish disciples to go out and teach all the Gentiles (Matt.
+Yeshua, the risen Jewish Messiah, told his Jewish disciples to go out and teach all the Gentiles (Matt.
 28:19, Strong's # 1484).
-Then, after eating, talking and walking with His disciples, Yeshua, "lifted up His hands and blessed them" (Luke 24:50).
+Then, after eating, talking, and walking with His disciples, Yeshua "lifted His hands and blessed them" (Luke 24:50).
 What blessing is spoken with lifted hands?
 The Aaronic Benediction (Num.
-6:24-26) is given in Synagogues and in Churches even to our day, and in the Synagogues it is still given as it was more than a thousand years before the resurrected Messiah gave it: with lifted hands.
+6:24-26) is given in Synagogues and Churches even to our day.
+The Synagogues is still given as it was more than a thousand years before the resurrected Messiah gave it: with lifted hands.

-Rav Sha'ul (the apostle Paul) tells us that while he was on the road to Damascus Yeshua spoke to him from heaven in Hebrew(Acts 26:14).
-Sha'ul, a well known observant Jewish man but was born a Roman citizen (Acts 22:27-28), was fluent in Greek (Acts 21:37) and possibly many other languages, but Yeshua spoke to him in Hebrew, the language of the Jews.
-Sha'ul did not become a believer until well after Yeshua's death and resurrection, yet an important part of his message is that Yeshua is a descendant of the Jewish king David (2Tim.
+Rav Sha'ul (the apostle Paul) tells us that while he was on the road to Damascus, Yeshua spoke to him from heaven in Hebrew(Acts 26:14).
+Sha'ul, a well known observant Jewish man but was born a Roman citizen (Acts 22:27-28), was fluent in Greek (Acts 21:37) and possibly many other languages, but Yeshua spoke him in Hebrew, the language of the Jews.
+Sha'ul did not become a believer until after Yeshua's death and resurrection.
+Yet, an important part of his message is that Yeshua is a descendant of the Jewish king David (2Tim.
 2:8).

-Many years after His resurrection, Yeshua Himself testified that He is the root and offspring of king David (Rev. 22:16), and in a time yet future, two of His titles will be Lion of the tribe of Judah, and Root of David (Rev. 5:5).
+Many years after His resurrection, Yeshua Himself testified that He is the root and offspring of King David (Rev. 22:16), and in a time yet future, two of His titles will be Lion of the tribe of Judah and Root of David (Rev. 5:5).
 In Matt.
 24:20 He told us to pray concerning the coming tribulation, that we would not have to flee on the Sabbath.
 And in Matt.
-26:27-29Yeshua told the disciples that He will celebrate the Passover seder anew with us in His Father's kingdom.
+26:27-29Yeshua told the disciples that He would celebrate the Passover seder anew with us in His Father's kingdom.

-The standard He will use at the judgement is the Law God gave the Jews.
+The standard He will use at the judgment is the Law God gave the Jews.
 To those who do not do the will of God, He will say, "Depart from Me, you who practice lawlessness" (Matt.
 7:22-23, Strong's # 458, 459).
 In (Heb.
-13:8) we are told Yeshua the Messiah is the same yesterday, today and forever.
-So, if He ever was a Jew He was resurrected a Jew, and He is one to this day.
+13:8), we are told Yeshua the Messiah is the same yesterday, today, and forever.
+So, if He ever was a Jew, He was resurrected a Jew, and He is one to this day.

 He was born a Jew, He lived a Jew, He died a Jew, and He was resurrected.
 He is alive and Jewish now, and forevermore the same.